CZ-NIC/knot-resolver/daemon/README.rst

    ListenDatagram=[::1]:53000
    ListenStream=[::1]:53000

-The ``kresd-tls.socket`` can also be configured to listen for TLS connections.
+The ``kresd-tls.socket`` can also be configured in the same way to listen for TLS connections.

 .. code-block:: bash